meteatamel/cloudrun-tutorial/dbt-job/README.md

 model for dbt.
 It reads from `dbt-tutorial` project's `jaffle_shop` dataset and creates a new transformed customers table.

-Run dbt with this new profile:
+Inside the `jaffle_shop` folder, run dbt with this new profile:

 ```sh
 $ dbt run --profiles-dir .